Apps Mission Skills Data Resources About

 Abstract Definition: Decision-making and problem-solving using reason, logic, analysis, unbiased objectivity, and good judgement.

-Practical Definition: Detecting bad reasoning (from yourself too), especially to detect false claims and avoid being fooled, even when some information is unknown.
+Practical Definition: Detecting and avoiding bad reasoning, especially to detect false claims and avoid being fooled and manipulated, even when some information is unknown.

 Component Skills: